luqiang21/Learning-Notebook/Linux.md

 | `/usr` | Read-only user data; contains the majority of utilities and applications |
 | `/var` | Variable files whose content is expected to change during normal operation |

+## Be careful!
+- Don't change default python setting like install another version, it may result in your failing to open terminal.